Testing the limits of natural language models for predicting human language judgments: Methods

 \subsection{Generating synthetic controversial sentence pairs}

 For each pair of models, we synthesized 100 sentence triplets.
 Each triplet was initialized with a natural sentence $n$ (sampled from Reddit).
 The words in sentence $n$ were iteratively modified to generate a synthetic sentence with reduced probability according to the first model but not according to the second model.
 This process was repeated to generate another synthetic sentence from $n$, in which the roles of the two models were reversed.
 Conceptually, this approach resembles Maximum Differentiation (MAD) competition \cite{wang_maximum_2008}, introduced to compare models of image quality assessment.
-Each synthetic sentence was generated as a solution for a constrained minimization problem: \begin{linenomath} \end{linenomath} $m_{reject}$ denotes the model targeted to assign reduced sentence probability to the synthetic sentence compared to the natural sentence, and $m_{accept}$ denotes the model targeted to maintain a synthetic sentence probability greater or equal to that of the natural sentence.
+Each synthetic sentence was generated as a solution for a constrained minimization problem:

+$m_{reject}$ denotes the model targeted to assign reduced sentence probability to the synthetic sentence compared to the natural sentence, and $m_{accept}$ denotes the model targeted to maintain a synthetic sentence probability greater or equal to that of the natural sentence.
 For one synthetic sentence, one model served as $m_{accept}$ and the other model served as $m_{reject}$, and for the other synthetic sentence the model roles were flipped.

 At each optimization iteration, we selected one of the eight words pseudorandomly (so that all eight positions would be sampled $N$ times before any position would be sampled $N+1$ times) and searched the shared vocabulary for the replacement word that would minimize the $\log p(s \mid m_{reject})$ under the constraint.
 We excluded potential replacement words that already appeared in the sentence, except for a list of 42 determiners and prepositions such as ``the", ``a", or ``with", which were allowed to repeat.
 The sentence optimization procedure was concluded once eight replacement attempts (i.e., words for which no loss-reducing replacement has been found) have failed in a row.